 It is difficult to take away the pain you feel after losing a pet.
 But at least knowing that you do not have to worry about what to do afterwards can make things a little less stressful.
 Many of our clients - if they have chosen not to bury their feline friend at home - allow us to take their pet away.
 The gentle process of cat cremation usually follows, after which you can lay your pet to rest.

-The cremation of your cat will be carried out by a member of the Association of Private Pet Cemeteries and Crematoria (APPCC), ensuring not only careful and respectful handling but the highest standards for the actual cremation.
+The cremation of your cat will be carried out by a member of the Association of Private Pet Cemeteries and Crematoria (APPCC) or 4 other crematoria not part of APPCC but with utmost service quality accepted by Cloud 9 Vets, ensuring not only careful and respectful handling but the highest standards for the actual cremation.
 You can talk to the staff about your final wishes for your pet.
 Everyone is committed to ensuring you receive the service you want.

 You may make arrangements through your Cloud 9 Vet in which case we will pass your details to the crematorium or cemetery.
 They may need to contact you to clarify some information as it is important that we have your exact wishes.

 If you do not want to know exactly what happens while your pet is being cremated you can skip to the section below.
 It is important to note however that your service will include an official recording of:

 - Start and end times of the service